Cosimo III de' Medici: 1691–1694

 Louis XIV was angered by Anna Maria Luisa's marriage to his sworn foe.
 Cosimo, after much coaxing, persuaded him otherwise.
-On 9 October 1691, France, England, Spain, and the United Provinces guaranteed the neutrality of the Tuscan port of Livorno.
+On 9 October 1691, France, England, Spain and the United Provinces guaranteed the neutrality of the Tuscan port of Livorno.
 The Empire, meanwhile, was attempting to extract feudal dues from Cosimo, and ordering him to ally with Austria.
 The Grand Duke replied that if he did so France would send a naval fleet from Toulon to occupy his state; the Emperor reluctantly accepted this excuse.
-Tuscany was not alone in its feudal ties to the Empire: The rest of Italy was also bound to pay the Emperor, but at a much higher magnitude than Cosimo, who merely paid on his few undisputed Imperial fiefs.
+Tuscany was not alone in its feudal ties to the Empire: A large part of northern Italy was also bound to pay the Emperor, but at a much higher magnitude than Cosimo, who merely paid on his few undisputed Imperial fiefs.

 Cosimo, not having much else to do, instituted more moral laws.
 Young men were not allowed to "enter into houses to make love to girls, and let them dally at doors and windows, is a great incentive to rapes, abortions, and infanticides..."
 If a man did not comply, he was liable to receive enormous fines.
 This coincided with a new wave of taxes that stagnated Tuscany's already declining economy.
 Harold Acton recounts that a bale of wool "sent from Leghorn and Cortona had to pass through ten intermediate customs."
 The Grand Duke oversaw the establishment of the Office of Public Decency, whose goal was to regulate prostitution, also.
 Prostitutes were oft thrown into the Stinche, a jail for women of that profession, for years, with scant food, if they could not afford the fines levied on them by the Office of Public Decency.
 Evening permits and exemptions were available for those willing to pay six crowns per month.